RealPacket/Roblox-Username-Finder/README.md

 ```batch
 pip install requests
 ```
-if you've not installed requests, and
+if you've not installed `requests`, and
 ```batch
 pip install keyboard
 ```
-otherwise if you have them just run the script. if you've not installed keyboard and just wait.
+if you've not installed `keyboard`, otherwise if you have them just run the script. and just wait.